Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

+Signal: <span style="color:darkgreen"><strong>✅ Improvement</strong></span>

+- _From 2010 to 2021, the age-standardized YLLs fell from 327 → 295 per 100k (−10%)._

 Colon and rectum cancer (CRC) is the third most commonly diagnosed cancer in the United States and the second leading cause of cancer death.
 Most cases develop sporadically over a decade or more, through the gradual progression from benign polyps to invasive cancer, though a small fraction arise from inherited syndromes such as Lynch syndrome or familial adenomatous polyposis.
 Because the disease develops slowly, timely screening and early removal of precancerous lesions are key to reducing mortality.
-From 2010 to 2021, the age-standardized YLL rate fell from 327 → 295 per 100k (−10%), suggesting progress in screening and treatment.

-Key drivers are linked to diet and lifestyle:
+**Key risk contributors (GBD 2021)**

 - Diet low in calcium (2.1k DALYs, moderate evidence)
 - Low physical activity (1.3k DALYs, moderate evidence)
 - Diets low in fiber, whole grains, and milk (weak evidence)
 - High BMI and fasting glucose (weak evidence)
 - Diets high in red and processed meat (weak evidence)

+**Risk Factor Table**

 | Risk Name                   | Outcome Name            |   Risk-Outcome Score |   Star Rating | 2021 DALYS (in thousands)   | Risk Type   |
 |:----------------------------|:------------------------|---------------------:|--------------:|:----------------------------|:------------|